Homelessness Overview

 •Fruit and Veg deliveries from Roots and Fruits

-•Gym/Swim passes at ‘the Hydro’
+•Two Gym/Swim/Sauna passes at ‘The Hydro’

-•Crisis Loans for residents in need
+•Crisis Loans are provided for residents in need

 •Fully furnished homes with all bills taken care of

-•Internet in each house
+•High speed Internet in each house

 •Dental treatment via ‘Dentaid’ and their amazing van and staff – 10 residents were given potentially life-saving treatment in one day!